What Is The Invisible Customer?

 Business owners had the upper hand and could charge the prices they wanted without having any real concern for whether or not the customer was truly satisfied or had their needs fully met.

 Today, competition is fierce, particularly with the power of the Internet, and constantly expanding global markets.

-If a consumer doesn’t like the product or service or has a bad experience, all she has to do is tuck her credit card back into her purse and take her pick of any number of other businesses who will gladly give her what she’s looking for.
+If a consumer doesn’t like the product or service or has a bad experience, all he has to do is tuck his credit card back into his wallet and take his pick of any number of other businesses that will gladly give him what she’s looking for elsewhere.

-She doesn’t even have to leave her home if she doesn’t want to!
-She can shop online from thousands of vendors who will gladly deliver the goods right to her doorstep.
-She has now become the invisible customer.
+Your invisible customer doesn’t even have to leave his home if he doesn’t want to!
+He can shop online from thousands of vendors who will gladly deliver the goods right to his doorstep.
+He has now become the internet or invisible customer.

 What does this new reality of conducting business mean to you as a small business owner or home-based entrepreneur?

 It means you have to provide exceptional customer service and top-quality products if you want to build long-term relationships with your clients and customers.

 If you have employees, it is also critical that they understand the importance of making each customer feel like a million dollars.
 It’s all about the experience you provide and the feeling your customer has when doing business with you.

 Get to know your clients.
 Find out what they’re looking for and why by asking questions, then really listen to what they say.
 Make it a point to truly understand what it is they want to create or solve, then if you can provide a solution, offer it to them.